Investigating

 The Skeptic

 Experimental archaeology demonstrates feasibility, not occurrence.
-Heyerdahl's Ra II crossing proves a papyrus boat can cross the Atlantic under favorable conditions; it does not establish that any ancient civilization actually did so or that any cultural transfer resulted.
-The Hokule'a project validates Polynesian wayfinding in the Pacific - it says nothing about Phoenician Atlantic capability.
-The logical structure 'it was possible, therefore it happened' is a feasibility fallacy that Heyerdahl himself acknowledged.
+The Hokule'a project validates Polynesian wayfinding for Polynesian voyagers in the Pacific.
+Heyerdahl's Ra II crossing proves a reed boat can cross the Atlantic under favorable conditions - it does not establish that any ancient Mediterranean civilization actually did so, or that cultural transfer resulted.
+Heyerdahl himself acknowledged this distinction.

 Pattern Analysis